shikang/IRS-PM-2021-01-16-SIAS-GRP-Smart-Invigilator-Allocation-System/README.md

 Upon starting the Frontend, the default browser will open up the SIAS application.
 If not opened, you can open your browser and go to the link: http://localhost:3000

-The below page will be displayed.
+The below page will be displayed.<br>
 ![](https://github.com/shikang/IRS-PM-2021-01-16-SIAS-GRP-Smart-Invigilator-Allocation-System/blob/main/Miscellaneous/Images/SIAS_Home.jpg)

 ## Section 5: User Manual